-York-born crossover duo Garrow Hill drags the weight of its superficial eye-candy streets and malevolent undercurrents straight to the doorstep of modern metal.
+York-born crossover duo Garrow Hill drags the weight of its superficial eye-candy streets โ and the malevolent undercurrents beneath โ straight to the doorstep of modern metal.

 This isnโt Klique bait.
 Itโs a ritual.